jeffswartz/servicekit-php/README.md

    than just the customer name and problem text.
-For example, you may want to store the representative who spoke to them, the product they were interested, etc. Redis is not typically used for permanent storage, so consider using a persistent store which is, such as MySQL, MySQL, MongoDB, PostgreSQL, Microsoft SQL Server, etc.
+For example, you may want to store the representative who spoke to them, the product they were interested, etc. Redis is not typically used for permanent storage, so consider using a persistent store which is, such as MySQL, MongoDB, PostgreSQL, Microsoft SQL Server, etc.

 *  Service metrics -- It may be important to your application to track other metrics related to the individual help sessions, such as call time, feedback/ratings, average requests for hours of the